Configuration Options (turbo.json

 pipeline

-An object representing the task dependency graph of your project. turbo interprets these conventions to properly schedule, execute, and cache the outputs of tasks in your project.
+interprets these conventions to properly schedule, execute, and cache the outputs of tasks in your project.

-Each key in the pipeline object is the name of a task that can be executed by turbo run.
-If turbo finds a workspace with a package.json scripts object with a matching key, it will apply the pipeline task configuration to that npm script during execution.
-This allows you to use pipeline to set conventions across your entire Turborepo.
+object with a matching key, it will apply the pipeline task configuration to that npm script during execution.
+This allows you to use pipeline

 {